Overview

 Upon drop off at hotel, end of service, we hope your climb was a success!

-Please check availability of accommodation at the mountain hut before booking a date for this trip.
-This trip is for a minimum of two people so if you are travelling by yourself then please check first if we have others going on the date you would like to choose.
+Please check availability of accommodation at the mountain hut before booking this trip.
+The trip cost is per person for a minimum of two people.

 INCLUDES

-• Mount Kinabalu accommodation at a chalet at the base of the mountain and in the Laban Rata hut on the mountain (dormitories with bedding).
+• Accommodation at Sutera chalet at the base of the mountain (twin/double rooms) and in the Laban Rata hut on the mountain (dormitories with bedding).

-• Overnight in the local village with meals
+• Overnight in the local village (Kiau) with meals and guide

 • 6% service tax paid only for hotel accommodation